onlyspencer/Discord-RPC/README.md

   11. If you still need help, don't hesitate to DM me in my personal discord [rasputin135](discord://-/users/490627367526465558)

   12. Have a good fun with this Discord Project and don't hesitate to tell me new ideas !
+  13. // I prefer to specify that, to create this repository, I got inspired any videos and documentations, so It's not me who created the project, I simply explain it more and a better way. !!